zkarpinski/cloud-custodian/OWNERS.md

 - Andy Luong (@aluong)
 - Kiril Logachev (@logachev)

+## Community Manager

+Administrative duties on behalf of the maintainers, used for governance/CNCF contact, no code rights

+- Jorge Castro (@castrojo)

 # Emeritus

 Since the opensource inception of Cloud Custodian in April 2016,